mmajewsk/TonicSlamDunk/readme.md

 So I need an access to the localisation from the python API. first lets move the images from the tum_example to be loaded by python Done.
 Now ill move api a bit.

+# 04.01.20
+might need to install opengl before

+# 05.01.20
+Ok i think this is it, i tried it on different machine, im setting up dockerfile to be sure.